119-Win Red Sox Cement Legacy as 1 of MLB's Greatest Teams Ever with Title

 "Everything I ever dreamed of," said Sale, cradling the World Series trophy like a newborn while standing in center field during the Sox's postgame revelry.

-From an impressively enormous contingent of Red Sox fans stocking the 54,367 stuffing Dodger Stadium came the chant “Yankees suck!
-Yankees suck!” in the ninth inning as the 5-1 Boston cruise was coming complete.
-And as that contingent gathered behind the visitors dugout down the first base line postgame to view the trophy presentation and celebration, it howled, hooted, cheered and sang.
-But sometime before an a capella rendition of “Sweet Caroline,” they found time for another round of “Yankees suck!
-Yankees suck!”
+From an impressively enormous contingent of Red Sox fans stocking the 54,367 people stuffing Dodger Stadium came the chant "Yankees suck!
+Yankees suck!" in the ninth inning as the 5-1 Boston cruise was coming complete.
+And as that contingent gathered behind the visitors' dugout down the first base line postgame to view the trophy presentation and celebration, it howled, hooted, cheered and sang.
+But sometime before an a capella rendition of "Sweet Caroline," they found time for another round of "Yankees suck!
+Yankees suck!"

-At all times, a thread connects those two stately organizations, and it’s all part of the fun of this game.
+At all times, a thread connects those two stately organizations, and it's all part of the fun of this game.
 As suck, er, such, remember the various versions of the Yankees dynasties?
-Yeah, remember is the key word: They may have 27 World Series titles, but those also come with the dust of the 20th century.
+Yeah, "remember" is the key word: They may have 27 World Series titles, but those also come with the dust of the 20th century.
 Since 2000, the Red Sox now have twice as many titles.

 All those old Boston jokes—there are three-year-olds who haven't seen the Red Sox win a World Series!—aren't even remotely funny anymore.